/

 1. Determine why the user has unsubscribed

-To know what offer you’ve got to make for the customer to return, first you need to figure out what made them leave.
-To get the most accurate response, you need to ask for the cancellation reason right at the time of cancellation.
-As you may have already figured out, in-app messages and push notifications come into play here.
+First, you need to figure out what made the customer leave to know what offer to make for a return.
+To get the most accurate response, you need to ask for the reason for the cancellation right at the time of cancellation.
+As you may have already figured, in-app messages and push notifications come into play here.

-The moment the user unsubscribes in his settings, you can set up a push notification inquiring about the reason for cancellation.
-For those with disabled notifications, on the other hand, an in-app message can appear once they enter the application.
-The below example illustrates the possible message you can include.
+When the user unsubscribes in his settings, you can set up a push notification inquiring about the reason for cancellation.
+For those with disabled notifications, an in-app message can appear once they enter the application.
+The example below shows the possible message you can include.

 2. Make an offer that caters to the cancellation reason

 Now that you’ve identified why the customer decided to end the subscription, it’s the perfect time to make an offer that’s most likely to get them to return.
 Of course, the offer has to be personalized to their reason for leaving.
-If the user unsubscribed because the app was too expensive, it’s useless to offer extra reward points.
+If the user unsubscribed because the app was too expensive, offering extra reward points is useless.
 However, if you propose a discount, they might rethink the decision.

-You might be thinking – “Great.
+You might think, “Great.
 Now I need to find a developer to help me set all this up”.
 That’s not entirely true.
 With automated push notifications and no-code in-app messages, you can do it all yourself seamlessly.
 We’ll talk about that in more detail in the end.
-Right now, let’s cover the final step of successful win-back campaigns via push notifications and in-app messages.
+Let’s cover the final step of successful win-back campaigns via push notifications and in-app messages.

 3. Continuously analyze data and adjust offers

-The more data you collect and the better you personalize win-back offers, the more customers will come back to you.
+The more data you collect and the better you personalize win-back offers, the more customers will return to you.
 That’s why analyzing your findings regularly is of utmost importance.
-You’ll get to know your customers better and find out the real reasons why they canceled the subscription.
+You’ll get to know your customers better and discover why they canceled their subscriptions.
 After all, the only way to bring them back is by understanding why they chose to leave you in the first place.

-Now that you know the main steps you have to take to win lost customers back, you’re probably eager to find out how to get started quickly.
+Now that you know the main steps to winning back lost customers, you’re probably eager to find out how to get started quickly.

-As you have seen, push notifications and in-app messages are a proven and sure way to communicate with your users.
-Subscription apps are nuanced and, typically, push notification services like Firebase are simply not enough.
+As you have seen, push notifications and in-app messages are proven and sure ways to communicate with your users.
+Subscription apps are nuanced, and push notification services like Firebase are typically not enough.
 High-value events like trial conversions often happen when the app isn’t even running.
 In iOS, for example, subscription management is done through settings.
 There’s no need to open the app to end the subscription.
 However, that’s precisely when you need to communicate with your subscribers.

-The steps we’ve outlined above can’t be done unless a subscription server is integrated with a push notifications service.
+The steps outlined above are only possible if a subscription server is integrated with a push notifications service.

-The good news is – there are ready-made solutions to help you with that.
+The good news is that there are ready-made solutions to help you.
 At Qonversion, we provide all the necessary infrastructure:

 • A server to get 100% accurate subscription data even if the app isn’t running